-Our current estimation is that we’ll kick off the mass production by the end of October and start shipping right after that.
-We’ve notified our backers about it in our this update.
+Our current estimation is that we’ll kick off mass production after the design verification test we’re conducting in November, and start shipping right after that.
+We’ve notified our backers of this update on our Indiegogo page.

-We publish updates each month, you can check them out here.
-Moreover, all our backers should get the updates via email -- so my suggestion is that you check your spam folder and add email@example.com to your safe sender list.
+We publish updates each month, you can check them out in the Updates section.
+Moreover, all our backers should get the updates via email.
+If you’re our backer and don’t get the updates, check your spam folder and add firstname.lastname@example.org to your whitelist.